 - Step 1.
-Log in to the Lenovo Support Site, and navigate to the Download page for Unified Manager on the Red Hat Enterprise Linux platform. https://datacentersupport.lenovo.com - Step 2.
-Download the Unified Manager .zip file to a directory on the target system. - Step 3.
+Log in to the Lenovo Support Site, and navigate to the Download page for installing Unified Manager on the Red Hat Enterprise Linux platform.
+Lenovo Downloads: Software - Step 2.
+Download the Unified Manager .zip file to a directory on the target system.

+Step 3.
 Verify the checksum to ensure that the software downloaded correctly.